chiba1sonny/Traditional-mongolian-introduction-to-DL-and-semantic-segmentation/README.md

 There are PDF and Powerpoint slides.

-Viewing slides needs to downloads Zcode(Z Mongol Code):https://install.zcodetech.com/
+Viewing slides needs to download Zcode(Z Mongol Code):https://install.zcodetech.com/